D2-mods/The-Workshop-Kitpack/README.md

 ---

+**Colorless Demon Soul (consumable)**

+The twisted soul of a primeval demon, seeped in strength.
+Grants the user a large amount of experience, but...

+STATISTICS:

+Special: +200,000 XP
+Wisdom: -1
+Charisma: -2
+Duration: Permanent

+Weight: 10

+---

+**Shaman Bone Blade (quick item)**

+A ritual bone blade, coated in a gruesome spinal fluid.
+Breaks easily, but cuts deep and causes the victim to turn on former allies.

+STATISTICS:

+Special: Target must make a save vs. Spell or be charmed for 4 rounds; if the Saving Throw is made, the target goes berserk for 4 rounds

+Weight: 1

+---

 </details>

 #### Non-spoilery item info:
-- BG1/SoD: 6 items are obtainable (3 are in SoD).
+- BG1/SoD: 7 items are obtainable (3 are in SoD).
 Other items are still installed.
 - BG2: All items obtainable in SoA.
 If starting a new game in ToB, the starting bag will have 1-2 items.
 - IWDEE/HoW: Spread throughout, in various dungeons and locations.